Fivell/policies/source/sections/05-roles_policy.md

    - All individuals are required to cooperate with the investigation process and provide factual information to those conducting the investigation.
-   - Provide individuals suspected of non-compliance of the Security rule and/or Datica's policies and procedures the opportunity to explain their actions.
+   - Provide individuals suspected of non-compliance of the Security rule and/or Versionista's policies and procedures the opportunity to explain their actions.
    - The investigator thoroughly documents the investigation as the investigation occurs.
 This documentation must include a list of all employees involved in the violation.